Cost-Sensitive Label Embedding for Multi-Label Classification: Introduction

 \section{Introduction}

 The multi-label classification problem (MLC), which allows multiple labels to be associated with each example, is an extension of the multi-class classification problem.
-The MLC problem satisfies the demands of many real-world applications~\cite{Carneiro2007image, Trohidis2008music, Barutcuoglu2006gene}.
+The MLC problem satisfies the demands of many real-world applications \citep{Carneiro2007image,Trohidis2008music,Barutcuoglu2006gene}.
 Different applications usually need different criteria to evaluate the prediction performance of MLC algorithms.
-Some popular criteria are Hamming loss, Rank loss, F1 score, and Accuracy score~\cite{Tsoumakas2010score}.
+Some popular criteria are Hamming loss, Rank loss, F1 score, and Accuracy score \citep{Tsoumakas2010score,Madjarov2012score2}.

 Label embedding (LE) is an important family of MLC algorithms that jointly extract the information of all labels to improve the prediction performance.
-LE algorithms automatically transforms the original labels to an embedded space, which represents the hidden structure of the labels.
-After conduct learning within the embedded space, LE algorithms make more accurate predictions with the help of the hidden structure.
+LE algorithms automatically transform the original labels to an embedded space, which represents the hidden structure of the labels.
+After conducting learning within the embedded space, LE algorithms make more accurate predictions with the help of the hidden structure.

 Existing LE algorithms can be grouped into two categories based on the dimension of the embedded space: label space dimension reduction (LSDR) and label space dimension expansion (LSDE).
-LSDR algorithms consider low-dimensional embedded space for digesting the information between labels and conducting more effective learning.
-Some representative LSDR algorithms are principal label space transformation~\cite{Tai2012plst}, conditional principal label space transformation~\cite{Chen2012cplst}, feature-aware implicit label space encoding~\cite{Lin2014faie}, and sparse local embeddings for extreme classification~\cite{Bhatia2015sleec}.

-In contrast to LSDR algorithms, LSDE algorithms focus on a high-dimensional embedded space.
+LSDR algorithms \citep{Hsu2009cs,Kapoor2012bcs,Tai2012plst,Sun2011cca,Chen2012cplst,Yu2014leml,Lin2014faie,Balasubramanian2012landmark,Bi2013cssp,Bhatia2015sleec,Yeh2017c2ae} consider a low-dimensional embedded space for digesting the information between labels and conduct more effective learning.
+In contrast to LSDR algorithms, LSDE algorithms \citep{Zhang2011ccaoc,Ferng2013ecc,Tsoumakas2011rakel} focus on a high-dimensional embedded space.
 The additional dimensions can then be used to represent different angles of joint information between the labels to reach better performance.
-The random $k$-labelsets approach \cite{Tsoumakas2011rakel} and its extensions with error-correcting codes \cite{Ferng2013ecc} are some representative LSDE algorithms.